kontera-technologies/graphite-api/README.md

 require 'graphite-api'

 GraphiteAPI::Client.new(
-  graphite: "graphite.example.com:2003", # not optional
+  graphite: "graphite.example.com:2003", # required argument
   prefix: ["example","prefix"],          # add example.prefix to each key
-  slice: 60 # results are aggregated in 60 seconds slices
+  slice: 60,                             # results are aggregated in 60 seconds slices
-  interval: 60 # send to graphite every 60 seconds
+  interval: 60,                          # send to graphite every 60 seconds
+                                         # default is 0 ( direct send )
   cache: 4 * 60 * 60                     # set the max age in seconds for records reanimation
 )
 ```